Nish2288/Face-Detection-using-OpenCV/README.md

 # Face Detection using OpenCV

-OpenCV provids pre-trained haarcascades for face,eyes,smile etc detection which can be downloaded online.
+Project uses haarcascades for face,eyes,smile etc which contains facial encoding.
 Load required cascades in the program for detection.